 4. Unplug USB Connected Devices

-In many cases, the problem of a mouse getting stuck, becoming slow or not working properly ends up being due to interference from USB 3.0 devices.
+In many cases, the problem of a Mouse getting stuck, becoming slow or not working properly on Mac is due to interference from USB 3.0 devices.

 5. Change USB Port